-We refer to Notes 4(a), Note 11 and Note 12 to the consolidated financial statements.
-The Group has property, plant and equipment and intangible assets of approximately S\$7,437,000 and S\$171,000 respectively as at 31 December 2020.
-The Group continues to incur losses for the year ended 31 December 2020, and accordingly, management has conducted an impairment assessment of its nonfinancial assets.
-This involved a comparison of the carrying value of the net assets of the cashgenerating-units ("CGUs") to the recoverable amount of the respective CGUs; the recoverable amount being the higher of the fair value less costs to sell ("FVLCTS") and value-in-use ("VIU") of the CGUs.
+We refer to Notes 3(g) (ii), 4(a), Note 11 and Note 12 to the consolidated financial statements.

+The Group has property, plant and equipment and intangible assets of approximately \$\$5,466,000 and \$\$152,000 respectively as at 31 December 2021.
+The Group continues to incur losses for the year ended 31 December 2021, and accordingly, management conducted an impairment assessment of its non-financial assets.
+This involved a comparison of the carrying value of the net assets of the cash-generating-units ("CGUs") to the recoverable amount of the respective CGUs; the recoverable amount being the higher of the fair value less costs to sell ("FVLCTS") and value-in-use ("VIU") of the CGUs.